scionassociation/scion-cp_I-D/draft-dekater-scion-controlplane.md

 1. The core control service selects the best PCBs to forward to neighboring core ASes observed so far.
 2. The service adds a new AS entry to every selected PCB.
 This AS entry MUST at least include:
-   - The egress interface to the neighboring core AS, in the hop field component (part of the AS entry's signed body component).
+   - The egress interface to the neighboring core AS, in the hop field component.
    - The ISD_AS number of the neighboring core AS, in the signed body component of the AS entry.
-3. The core control service MUST now sign the extended PCBs.
+3. The core control service MUST now sign the extended PCBs and append the computed signature.
 4. As a final step, the service propagates the extended PCBs to the neighboring core ASes, by invoking the `SegmentCreationService.Beacon` remote procedure call (RPC) in the control services of the neighboring core ASes (see also [](#prop-proto)).